 Easy Home made Thai green curry paste

-I love Thai Green Curry, this weekend.
-I make it often, actually.
-It is one of our favourites, and I find easy, and compatible with most meats (chicken, pork, beef, or vegetables) and if I make a milder version, the children love it, and I think we probably own the only Thai Green curry loving cat I know of (Layla will wolf down a bowl of curry sauce and rice, given half the chance)
+Thai green curry is a firm favourite in our house and I make it often, actually.
+It is one of our favourites, and I find easy, and compatible with most meats (chicken, pork, beef, or vegetables) and if I make a milder version, the children love it, and it’s also a meal you can make for guests or feeding a group of people, you just adjust the quantity you make and the level of heat you want.

 I spent some time in Thailand as a child, my father worked there, and love Thai food, and South East Asian food in general, and thought I would share this recipe.
 You can buy very good Thai green curry past in the supermarket, and I have used various versions before, and they taste great, but there is something satisfying about making a meal from scratch, with a base you made yourself, I find.
 This keeps easily in the fridge and the whole meal is dairy and gluten free, which is an added bonus for me, feeding my dairy free/gluten free family members!
 I must confess, I used a jarred version this weekend, for ease and quickness, but this home made paste is great and easy to make and smells so good!